by Texas Homesteader ~

 But if I’m going to make this gift myself I’ve gotta get out the mammoth sewing machine & get to it.
 I hope she understands exactly how much a part of me this gift is!
 Apparently I love her.

-Now I know I could have gone to the fabric store & picked up the fabric that I needed, but I prefer not to buy new if at all possible.
+Now I know I could have gone to the fabric store & picked up the fabric that I needed, but I prefer to buy used if at all possible.
 It’s just an environmental preference for me.

 Luckily I found the perfect fabric at our local thrift store.
 This cute country red & white checkered pattern will be perfect.

 Finding A Tie Material

 Then I folded the top just a bit and then folded it over again & sewed along the seam to make about a 1″ casing for my apron.
 This will be where the tie will go though.

-I decided to run a stitch down the middle so I could divide it into two smaller pockets.
+I decided to also run a stitch down the middle so I could divide it into two smaller pockets.
 Each pocket ended up measuring about 6.5″ deep and 10.5″ wide.

 Creating A Boxed Bottom In A Fabric Pocket